Former Warriors Star Andre Iguodala Named NBPA Acting Executive Director

 Andre Iguodala, who won four NBA championships with the Golden State Warriors before announcing his retirement in October, will serve as the acting executive director of the National Basketball Players' Association.

-Iguodala will take over for Tamika Tremaglio, who has led the players' association since January 2022, on an interim basis.
+Iguodala is taking over for Tamika Tremaglio, who has led the NBPA since January 2022, on an interim basis.

 "I am honored to take on this role and serve the players, who are the heart and soul of the NBA," Iguodala said in a statement on Thursday.
 "I'm presented with a unique opportunity to take all that I've learned as a player over the course of my 19-year career and apply it to creating an even stronger and more influential union for current and future generations of players.
 I am thrilled to work alongside our extremely committed Executive Committee to lead the brotherhood through its next stage of advancement and development."

-After being selected by the Philadelphia 76ers the No. 9 pick in the 2004 NBA draft, Iguodala played 19 seasons with the Sixers, Warriors, Miami Heat and Denver Nuggets.
+The Philadelphia 76ers originally selected Iguodala with the No. 9 pick in the 2004 NBA draft.
+He wound up playing 19 seasons with the Sixers, Warriors, Miami Heat and Denver Nuggets.

-Iguodala most recently played eight games for the Warriors in the 2022-23 season before suffering a season-ending wrist injury.
+Iguodala played eight games for the Warriors in the 2022-23 season before suffering a season-ending wrist injury.

 He was named an All-Star in 2012 and earned two All-Defensive team nominations, in addition to winning titles with the Warriors in 2015, 2017, 2018 and 2022.